jwplayer/jwplatform-docs/docs/delivery-api/url-token-signing.md

 ## Constructing URLs with tokens

 To construct a URL with the JWT you created, simply include it as a single query parameter named `token` for the resource you are requesting.
-For example, this [link](https://cdn.jwplayer.com/v2/playlists/Xw0oaD4q?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJyZXNvdXJjZSI6Ii92Mi9wbGF5bGlzdHMvWHcwb2FENHEiLCJleHAiOjE4OTM0NTYwMDAsInJlbGF0ZWRfbWVkaWFfaWQiOiJSbHRWOE10VCJ9.Y5N7qUUXUUCmh-M8HHkc4Akveu294S69wSe2l1QMBl4) corresponds to the parameters described above.
+For example, https://cdn.jwplayer.com/v2/playlists/Xw0oaD4q?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJyZXNvdXJjZSI6Ii92Mi9wbGF5bGlzdHMvWHcwb2FENHEiLCJleHAiOjE4OTM0NTYwMDAsInJlbGF0ZWRfbWVkaWFfaWQiOiJSbHRWOE10VCJ9.Y5N7qUUXUUCmh-M8HHkc4Akveu294S69wSe2l1QMBl4 corresponds to the parameters described above.

 If you would like to get started playing with JWTs manually, jwt.io offers nice debugging tool.
-[This link](https://jwt.io/#debugger?&id_token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJyZXNvdXJjZSI6Ii92Mi9wbGF5bGlzdHMvWHcwb2FENHEiLCJleHAiOjE4OTM0NTYwMDAsInJlbGF0ZWRfbWVkaWFfaWQiOiJSbHRWOE10VCJ9.Y5N7qUUXUUCmh-M8HHkc4Akveu294S69wSe2l1QMBl4) will get you started with the token above; you will need to change the payload and secret to reflect a assets and the secret of your property.
+[This link](https://jwt.io/#debugger?&id_token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJyZXNvdXJjZSI6Ii92Mi9wbGF5bGlzdHMvWHcwb2FENHEiLCJleHAiOjE4OTM0NTYwMDAsInJlbGF0ZWRfbWVkaWFfaWQiOiJSbHRWOE10VCJ9.Y5N7qUUXUUCmh-M8HHkc4Akveu294S69wSe2l1QMBl4) will get you started with the token above; you will need to change the payload and secret to reflect content and the secret of your property.

 ## Error handling